mustafa20000/CMPE460-TermProject/README.md

 # CMPE460-TermProject
 CMPE 460 term project rep.
 ---
+Name:Mustafa Mohammed Hammood Hammood

-Contains source code, resources, and the database that was used to train the model.
+This file contains source code, resources, and the database that was used to train the model.

 Resourses: